E. Guigal - Côte-Rôtie La Landonne 2022

 Wine rated (2023 guide) 96/100

-Extremely spicy, iron filings, graphite, and blue steak.
-Concentrated, enormous, dense, and dark.
-It has a massive tannic structure, is dry and flavorful, but the alcohol is well controlled.
-Extremely introverted, it will take a long time to open up.
-The tannins lack a little elegance this year, but this could improve during aging.
-Fermented as whole clusters, from the La Landonne vineyard.
+Extremely spicy, with notes of steel filings, graphite, and rare steak.
+Concentrated, powerful, dense, and dark.
+It boasts a massive tannic structure; it is dry and flavorful, yet the alcohol is well-integrated.
+Extremely reserved, it will take a long time to open up.
+The tannins lack a bit of elegance this year, but this could improve during aging.
+Fermented as whole clusters, sourced from the La Landonne vineyard.
 At the start of its 40 months in new French oak barrels.

 Guide Hachette des vins